FAQs

 • Final cheer

 Our Program Directors and volunteers create a fun, social environment, and choose activities where each child can be successful.
-We’ve included a video below that highlights what a typical ACEing Autism clinic looks like and we encourage you to watch with your child ahead of your first clinic.
+We’ve included this video that explains the ways ACEing Autism prepares and adapts to each participant and we encourage you to watch it with your child ahead of your first clinic.
+We also have a video below that highlights what a typical ACEing Autism clinic looks like, which can be very helpful to prepare you and your child for your first day.

 We encourage all children to dress comfortably in athletic clothes and sneakers.